saetan/tapioca-burst/README.md

 Try to survive as long as possible while accumlate more scores.

 # Updates
+## 5th Update
+-First time leadership board will generate dummy leadership board -Enforce only can key in 3 letter name for leadership board

 ## 4th Update
 -Remove a weird bug where i can still move while falling down